Behavioral Health Integration in Illinois.

 BHI in Illinois questions.

-IL Medicaid provides full supplementary coverage for BHI services.
+IL Medicaid provides partial supplementary coverage for BHI services.
 Medicare covers BHI via collaborative care billing.
-IL Medicaid provides full supplementary coverage.
-Telehealth parity supports remote behavioral health.
+IL Medicaid provides partial supplementary coverage.
 For dual-eligible beneficiaries, providers can bill both Medicare and Medicaid to maximize reimbursement.

 Illinois has approximately 2.0M residents aged 65+ (16.1% of the population), with +14% by 2035 projected growth.
 Chicago metropolitan area has dense senior population.
 Significant rural coverage gaps addressed by telehealth.
 BIPA creates unique compliance considerations for biometric monitoring.